cloverdx/cloverdx-server-docker/README.md

     ```
 The container requires at least 2 GB memory.

 **Success**.
 CloverDX Server is now available at <http://localhost:8080/clover>.
-The Server is running with default settings, ie. embedded Derby system database, and should be configured further - see below.
+The Server is running with default settings, and **should be configured further** to get it into production quality (i.e. it should use external database).

 ---